h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Prec-Recall is a good tool to consider for classifiers because it is a great alternative for large skews in the class distribution.
 Use precision and recall to focus on small positive class — When the positive class is smaller and the ability to detect correctly positive samples is our main focus (correct detection of negatives examples is less important to the problem) we should use precision and recall.

 If you are using a model metric of Accuracy and you see issues with Prec-Recall then you might consider using a model metric of logloss.

+#### Applicability of Precision-Recall Curves in the Real World

+In hopes of understanding the applicability of Precision-Recall Curves in the real world, let us see how we can make use of Precision-Recall curves as a metric to check the performance of the binary classification model used above to distinguish between green and red apples.

+As mentioned above, Positive Predictive Value refers to Precision.
+Let us reimagine again that we are in an apple factory trying to build a model that will be able to distinguish between red and green apples.
+Therefore, the purpose of this model will be not to have red apple boxes contain green apples and vice versa.
+Accordingly, this will be a binary classification problem in which the dependent variable is 0 or 1—either a green apple, 0, or 1, a red apple.
+In this circumstance, Precision will be the proportion of our predictive model noted as red apples.

+With that in mind, we will follow to calculate precision as follows:

+Precision = True Positive / (True Positive + False Positive)

+* True Positive = Number of apples which were red that we correctly predicted as red.
+* False Positive = Number of apples that were green that we incorrectly predicted as red.

+Recall (sensitivity) will specify the proportion of red apples that were predicted by us as red apples.

+The recall will be calculated as follows:

+Recall = True Positive / (True Positive + False Negative)

+* True Positive: Number of apples that were red that we correctly predicted as red.

+* False Negative: Number of apples that were red that we incorrectly predicted as green apples.

+Hence, the main difference between Precision and Recall is the denominator in the Precision and Recall fraction.
+In Re-call, false negatives are included, whereas, in Precision, false positives are considered.

+#### Difference between Precision and Recall

+Let's assume there is a total of 1000 apples.
+Out of 1000, 500 apples are actually red.
+Out of 500, we correctly predicted 400 of them as red.

+* Recall would be 80%
+* 400/500 = 0.8

+For Precision, the following will be true: out of 1000 apples, we predicted 800 as red apples.
+Out of 800, we correctly predicted 400 of them as red apples.

+* Precision would be 50%.
+* 400/800 = 0.5

+To further understand these two ideas of Recall and Precision, imagine for a moment one of your high school teachers asking you about the dates of four main holidays - Halloween, Christmas, New Year, and Memorial Day.
+You manage to recall all these four dates but with twenty attempts in total.
+Your Recall score will be 100%, but your Precision score will be 20%, which is four divided by twenty.

+It is important to note that after you calculate Recall and Precision values from various confusion matrices for different thresholds, and you plot the results on a Precision-Recall curve take into consideration the following:

+- As mentioned above, the closer the Precision-Recall curve is to the upper right corner (the bigger the AUC percentage), the better the model is at correctly predicting the true positives.
+- The x-axis will show Recall while the y-axis will represent the Precision.
+- Therefore, Precision_Recall curves can clearly show the relationship and tradeoff of having a higher or lower threshold.

+In conclusion, Precision-Recall curves allow for a more in-depth analysis of binary classification models.
+And when trying to distinguish between red and green apples.

 ### GINI, ACC, F1 F0.5, F2, MCC and Log Loss